 Example (regarding the federal medical expense credits threshold): Sue is a single Mom who makes $100,000 net income.
-She plans on having her son Joe, who has a learning disability, have intense special schooling from September to March, cost $15,000 in 2016 and $15,000 in 2017.
+She plans on having her son Joe, who has a learning disability, have intense special schooling from September to March, cost $15,000 in 2017 and $15,000 in 2018.
 Sue has no other medical expenses.
-If she claims the expenses by calendar year, she has a useable medical expense amount of only $12,792 in each of 2016 and 2017, for a total of useable medical expense above the threshold of $25,584.
-But if she chooses to claim the period of September 2016 to August 2017 on her 2017 tax filing, her useable medical expense amount increases to $27,792.
-As well, if she paid the entire special schooling amount in 2016 (a prepayment of the January to March special schooling), Sue would have the $27,792 useable amount for her 2016 filing.
+If she claims the expenses by calendar year, she has a useable medical expense amount of only $12,698 in each of 2017 and 2018, for a total of useable medical expense above the threshold of $25,396.
+This is due to the threshold being applied twice.
+But if she chooses to claim the period of September 2017 to August 2018 on her 2018 tax filing, her useable medical expense amount increases to $27,698 as the threshold is applied only once.
+As well, if she paid the entire special schooling amount in 2017 (a prepayment of the January to March special schooling), Sue would have the $27,732 useable amount for her 2017 filing.

 How to meet the CRA requirement of “certified by a medical practitioner”?